 This should be your focus when reporting clicks to your landing page, right?
 Not necessarily.

 The newest of the click metrics, Landing Page Views measures the number of times a person clicked on an ad link and then successfully loaded the destination web page or Instant Experience.
 The primary requirement of Landing Page Views is that you must have the Facebook pixel installed.

 While this is similar to Outbound Clicks, there’s one very important difference: Page load.
 Outbound Clicks don’t require the click to result in a full load of the page you’re going to, whereas Landing Page Views do.

 This may seem like a minor detail, but it’s an important one.
 Someone may click on an outbound link from your Facebook post, but they may immediately abandon the loading website.
-If the site doesn’t load long enough for the Facebook pixel to fire, Facebook doesn’t know that the page was loaded.
+If the site doesn’t load long enough for the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. to fire, Facebook doesn’t know that the page was loaded.

 Why may this happen?
-Maybe the person clicking has a poor internet connection.
+Maybe the person clicking has a poor internet Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
 Or they click frequently and accidentally.

 This matters.
 It’s about quality.
 A click on an outbound link lacks value if it doesn’t result in a page load.
 Landing Page Views provide some confirmation to the value of that click.

 There are two primary versions of CTR when it comes to measuring rate of engagement with a Facebook ad: Outbound and Link Click.